Setting career goals to create a better future for yourself (with examples)

 Deciding how far you are willing to go early on will immensely help balance out your work and life.

 You don’t have to take every opportunity that comes your way.
 Some will be beneficial for your career, while others will be a dead end.
-Take the time to assess which ones to accept, and save some precious time for yourself.
+Take the time to assess which ones to accept and save yourself some time you would otherwise waste.

 Choose experiences that will move you forward, teach you something new, and add significantly to your life.
 Everything else will just be pointless.